 Pinterest can be a great resource for crafts, coming up with ideas, and creative ideas with a more graphic element, making it easier for many to scroll through.
 Whether you let your kids onto Pinterest or not is up to you, but I will say that Pinterest is not any more dangerous or risky than any other social media platform.

 If you let your children use Facebook, YouTube, Instagram, or TikTok, then I find no reason why you shouldn’t allow them onto Pinterest.

-If you are concerned, there are a few things you can do to make your kids’ Pinterest browsing experience safer.
+If you are concerned, you can do a few things to make your kids’ Pinterest browsing experience safer.

 6 Tips to use Pinterest Safely